 - Sugar cookies: Make sure to use hard (not soft) sugar cookies.
-I used store bought for this post (the Pepperidge Farm ones) because they had the right texture, but I’ve also used homemade sugar cookies that were a few days old.
-You definitely don’t want burnt sugar cookies, just not fresh out of the oven cookies or they won’t crumble in the blender or food processor.
+I used store bought for this post (the Pepperidge Farm ones) because they had the right texture, but I’ve also used homemade shortbread cookies that were a few days old.

 - Cream cheese: Make sure it’s softened.
 I let mine sit out on the counter for about 30 minutes to an hour before getting started.

 - Vanilla: The boost of vanilla flavor pairs perfectly with the sweetness from the sugar cookies and tang from the cream cheese.

 - Chocolate: It’s important to use high quality chocolate.
 I love using melting wafers for dipping.
 I don’t love melting down white chocolate chips for these…it never seems to have that super smooth consistency that I’m looking for.
 I also used these red candy melts from Wilton to get the bright red color.

 - BLEND.
 Start by blending the cookies in a blender or food processor.
 You want them to turn into super fine crumbs.
 Add the cream cheese and vanilla and pulse until the mixture is combined.